ellisjoe/ellisjoe.github.io/reading-list.md

 - The 48 Laws of Power - Robert Greene

 ### 2024
+- Survival of the Richest - Douglas Rushkoff
 - Six Easy Pieces - Richard P. Feynman
 - Paper - Mark Kurlansky
 - The Evolution of Cooperation - Robert Axelrod